tytusd/cake-lessphp/README.md

 This little Helper converts your .less files into .css without relying on Node.js or client-side parsing.
 Everything is compiled on the server, cached, and served as regular css through PHP.

+Forked from flug/CakeLess because of leafo/lessphp doesn't compatible with Twitter Bootstrap 3.
+Now oyejorge/less.php is using instead

 ## Installation